ehawb/diss/ramsey/README.md

     - `encoder_name = `k3_encoder`
     - `MCTS_rounds` is up to you!
 How many rounds of MCTS should the agent carry out?
     - `MCTS_temp1` and `MCTS_temp2` are the temperatures for Player 1 and Player 2 respectively.
 I usually kept these the same, but sometimes I made them different just to see what happened.
+    - `first_move_random` is True if you want Player1 to always select their first move randomly, false otherwise.
+This is helpful for getting more variety in the first move selection and helps avoid the same game being played over and over.
+    - `num_games` is the number of self-play games that should be played.
+    - `num_workers` is the number of workers you want to carry out self play games in parallel.
+I used 4 workers for my hardware.
+    - `games_per_batch` is how many games a worker should play before saving data.
+All of this will be combined at the end, but it was just a sanity thing for me in case I decided to end self play early or something.
+- Run the module.
 - Open the `z_train` module.
 Define variables accordingly:
     - `exp_location` is the directory where your experience is saved.
     - `model_save_dir` is the directory where your model is saved.
 You could copy and paste this from the `z_init` module.